esa/polyhedral-gravity-model/docs/quickstart/examples_cpp.rst

 the :code:`HEAL` option will fix the :code:`NormalOrientation` and any inconsistencies related to it.
 It won't throw an exception.
 The result will always be fine.
+Further, you can also specify the metric unit of the mesh, which is one of :code:`MetricUnit`, either :code:`METER`, :code:`KILOMETER`, or :code:`UNITLESS`.
+Important!
+This also influences the unit of the output and the required density input.

 .. code-block:: cpp